Frances Bavier: Death

 Bavier was described "as living a sparse life in her later years, a very quiet life".
 On November 22, 1989, she was admitted to Chatham Hospital, where she was kept in the coronary care unit for two weeks.
 She was discharged on December 4, 1989.
-Bavier died at 7 p.m. on December 6, 1989, two days after being released from the hospital and eight days before her 87th birthday.
+Bavier died at 7 p.m. on December 6, 1989, two days after being released from the hospital.
 The immediate causes of death were listed as congestive heart failure, myocardial infarction, coronary artery disease, and atherosclerosis, with supporting factors being breast cancer, arthritis, and chronic obstructive pulmonary disease (COPD).
 Bavier is interred at Oakwood Cemetery in Siler City.
 Her headstone includes the name of her most famous role, "Aunt Bee", and reads, "To live in the hearts of those left behind is not to die."